miaugertg/sx-00-integration-workflows/docs/source/threatresponse/investigations.rst

     https://visibility.amp.cisco.com/investigate?spid=<CASEBOOK_ID_UUID>

 Only the UUID portion ``25d3dd3e-661b-4b37-8588-f12685e296aa`` is required to open a casebook for investigation.
-This
+The following Python 3 example shows how to obtain the UUID from the URI based ``.id`` returned from the API

 .. code::